dastewart028-eng/Desmaine-Peterseb/README.md

   Control: Monitor the contract in the excecuition phase , through monthly performance management

 * **Stakeholders:** Who are the key departments (e.g., Legal, SCM, etc.) you would need to liaise with, and why?
-* Legal - To draft the MOA between the supplier and the city of cape town , SCM to following through with the PO , do the agreement number , generate the requistion , align the budget
+* Legal to draft the Memorandum Of Agreement, to check if the contract meets all legal requirments that , aligned with the city of cape town and the supplier and the city of cape town , SCM to following through with the PO , do the agreement number , generate the requistion , align the budget*
 * **Immediate Risks:** What are the top 3 risks you would immediately flag to the Manager of the Data Analytics Hub?
 1. Stakeholder Analysis using PPM & CRMS: First, I would use the Project Portfolio Management (PPM) system and Customer Relationship Management Systems (CRMS) to identify all project stakeholders and their roles.
 This ensures no key department or individual is missed.
 2. MFMA-Compliant Justification: To build buy-in, I would help articulate how the new data tool will lead to better financial management in SAP (e.g., more accurate capital budget allocation) or optimize operations, similar to how the SCOOT system improved traffic flow.
 This links the project directly to the SDBIP targets.